Lemon Blueberry Cake

 I found this recipe on my Whole Foods App and loved that it was full of blueberries.
 If you have a kid who turns their nose up at berries (luckily Scarlett eats them with abandon), this tasty and not too sweet cake hides plenty in its batter.
 Once Scarlett returned to fighting form, it made a great snack to tag along with us on our day’s journey.
 I also loved it with my coffee.

-2 cups and 1 tablespoon whole wheat flour (I switched this to wheat.
-You can use white if you like.)
+- 2 cups and 1 tablespoon whole wheat flour (You can use white if you like.)

 Preheat oven to 350°F.

-Grease a baking pan with oil and set aside.
+Grease a baking pan with butter and set aside.